craftercms/docs/source/reference/modules/studio/administration.rst

 .. version_tag::
     :label: Since
     :version: 4.2.0

+Preview tokens allow preview applications to access delivery APIs in preview mode from within the authoring environment.
+This extra layer of security is required in authoring because the environment contains unpublished projects and content.

 To create a Preview Token, click on ``Token Management`` from the Main Menu, then click on the ``Preview Token`` button.